David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

     The precise definition can be found in the `is_critical_moment()` function in "evaluate_position.py" (in "LobsterpincerSpectatorForWin/lpspectator").

-5. Besides the ability to detect critical moments, the program also detects Harry the h-pawn and the Lobster Pincer mate.
+6. Besides the ability to detect critical moments, the program also detects Harry the h-pawn and the Lobster Pincer mate.
 When a player pushes Harry the h-pawn into (or further into) the opponent's territory (but Harry has not promoted into a queen yet) and the player pushing the h-pawn is not losing (a position is considered losing if its floating-point evaluation is at most -2), the "Look at Harry!
 Come on, Harry!" audio is played.
 When the Lobster Pincer mate happens, a special piece of audio is played as well.

 ## Acknowledgements

 I give special thanks to David Mallasén Quintana.
 This project was made possible by Quintana's work: [LiveChess2FEN](https://github.com/davidmallasen/LiveChess2FEN).
 LiveChess2FEN provided me with the foundation for chess-piece identification.
 The "models.zip" file (in "ChessPieceModelTraining/ModelTrainer") came directly from the LiveChess2FEN repository, and the "SqueezeNet1p1_model_training.ipynb" notebook (in "ChessPieceModelTraining/ModelTrainer") was written largely based on the work in "cpmodels" folder in the repository as well.

+I also thank Linmiao Xu for his [chessboard-recognizer project](https://github.com/linrock/chessboard-recognizer), which helped me develop the "ChessPieceModelTraining/BoardSlicer" program.

-I also thank [Simon Williams](https://www.youtube.com/@GingerGM) and [Daniel Naroditsky](https://www.youtube.com/@DanielNaroditskyGM) for creating the entertaining YouTube videos that I used to create the audio files.
+Finally, I thank [Simon Williams](https://www.youtube.com/@GingerGM) and [Daniel Naroditsky](https://www.youtube.com/@DanielNaroditskyGM) for creating the entertaining YouTube videos that I used to create the audio files.
 They also inspired and helped me to become a much stronger chess player than I would be without them.

 ## Contact